nearform/the-micro-frontends-workshop/slides.md

 -- `filename` can be any value and it will be an entry point for exposed/shared modules. `remoteEntry.js` is most commonly/conventionally used for this purpose;

 -- in `exposes` object we define components for remote consumption.
-Key name should always be in form of `./ComponentName` and the value should be its relative path to Webpack config file.
+Key name should always be in form of `./ComponentName` in any application that relies on Webpack's ModuleFederationPlugin and the value should be the component's relative path to the webpack.config.js.

 </div>